 The trustees as a body are entitled to appoint one or more new trustees and at all times there must be at least three trustees, the majority of whom must be resident in the United Kingdom.
-The trustees meetings are held at appropriate regularity throughout the year.
-The trustees have established a policy on trustee training whereby any new trustees without the necessary experience receive training concerning trustee duties, responsibilities and obligations.
+The trustees meetings are held at appropriate regularity and the trustees have established a policy on trustee training whereby any new trustees without the necessary experience receive training concerning trustee duties, responsibilities and obligations.